 Why do the leaves of Albuca spiral?
 Well, it is a clever trick of nature to help the plant survive the hot and dry conditions it is endemic to.
 The changing and narrow surface transpires less.

 Plant Corkscrew Albuca ‘Frizzle Sizzle’ in moderately fertile to humus rich, well drained soil.
 They are suitable for pots, where you should use a succulent or cactus potting mix.
 Give them plenty of sun.
-Indoors place in a sunny spot.
+Indoors place in a sunny spot – but you will get tighter spirals in an outdoor position.
 The bulbs tend to rot if left to sit in water.

 Corkscrew Albuca grows and flowers during winter and is mostly dormant from late summer.
 So in winter, place in a dry spot with lots of light.
 The foliage may hang on through summer, but might look a bit dishevelled.
 If you are growing it as a house plant, ideally pop it outside in winter every so often so it can get the cool temperatures required to induce flowering.